Government of India

 +

-Allowance: Articles with a combined value of Rs.50,000/-, travel souvenirs and used personal effects.
+General Free Allowance: Articles up to the value of Rs.
+75,000/-, plus travel souvenirs and used personal effects.

-Note: 'Personal effects' does not include jewellery and free allowance of one passenger shall not be allowed to pool with the free allowance of any other passenger
+Note: Free allowance of one passenger shall not be pooled with any other passenger.

-Allowance: Articles with a combined value of Rs.15,000/-, travel souvenirs and used personal effects.
+General Free Allowance: Articles up to the value of Rs.
+25,000/-, plus travel souvenirs and used personal effects.

 FOR INFANT (child not more than 2 years of age)